dmitry-strungar/dmitry-strungar/README_ENG.md

 ## About me

-BI Analyst with practical experience in dashboard development, SQL analytics, and product metrics analysis.
+A specialist with practical experience in product and BI analytics, working with SQL, Python, and BI dashboards.
-I want to get a professional job in the field of data analytics, where I can apply data analysis and visualization tools to solve business problems and support decision making.
+I am looking for positions in data analytics where I can add value through metric analysis, identifying growth opportunities, and data visualization to support business decisions.
 ---

 ## Contacts